 This one also uses Tagalog words.
 Most Chabacano words are also spelled using Tagalog.

-Sure, we have been using Chabacano in writing text messages but we always feel like the spelling in text messages don't matter since only one person would read it anyway.
-With Facebook public posts, we feel like our messages are being broadcasted to the world and thus we feel conscious when it comes to the spelling of Chabacano words.
+Sure, we have been using Chabacano in writing text messages but we always feel like the spelling in text messages doesn't matter since only one person would read it anyway.
+With Facebook public posts, we feel like our messages are being broadcast to the world and thus we feel conscious when it comes to the spelling of Chabacano words.

 It may not happen immediately, but I think that it will only be a matter of time before people will clamor for a standard on Chabacano spelling to be established.
 People will start asking, "cosa ba gayod el amo spelling"?

 The advent of social media also allows us to study and observe the occasional written conversations in Chabacano.
 It also makes sure that these conversations will be made available to be studied by our posterity.

 For example, the oldest recorded conversation in the Chabacano language that we can study today is a transcript of several dialogues in the Chabacano language in 1883 which were sent in a letter to Hugo Schuchardt (a German linguist).
 With social media however, our conversations can now be examined by our posterity even thousands of years from today!
 So if you are reading this in the year 3052, congratulations!
 I didn't expect mankind to make it that far.
 I always thought that we would self destruct even before the current century ended.